AshutoshSajan/Todo/README.md

-# Todo
+# Simple Todo App

-## This is a app for addig your tsks what you want to do and keep track on them and when you finished the task you can set it to done task and you can see all completed and uncompleted tasks.
-Add your tasks from the input and remove the completed tasks from cancal button.
+## This Todo app is build using pure javaScript and have following features

+### User can add/remove tasks.
+### User can Keep track of completed and not completed tasks.
+### User can view all, active, compleated tasks by filtering them.
+### User can delete single as well as miltiple tasks.
+### User can delete all the compleated tasks.
+### User can mark and unmark all todos at once.